-Your birthday just passed and your friends and family bought you many nice gifts.
-Or, perhaps you just celebrated an anniversary or promotion, treating yourself or someone else to a memorable new gift.
+Your birthday just passed and you got a few nice gifts.
+Or perhaps you just celebrated an anniversary or promotion, treating yourself or someone else to a memorable new gift.
 Regardless of the occasion, it may be time to take a look at your home insurance, and make sure all your new possessions are covered.

-Does your home insurance policy provide unlimited coverage for electronics?
-New cell phones, iPods, computers, game consoles and 4K televisions add up quickly, possibly exceeding the limit of coverage provided under your existing home insurance policy.
-If a loss were to occur, you will still be subject to the limit of coverage that your policy originally provided, leaving you out-of-pocket for any new items that you neglect to include in your coverage.
+The value of new cell phones, tablets, computers, game consoles and 4K televisions adds up quickly, possibly exceeding the limit of coverage provided under your existing home insurance policy.
+If a loss were to occur, you would still be subject to the limit of coverage that your policy originally provided.
+You’d be stuck paying out-of-pocket for any new items that you forgot to include in your coverage.

-What about new jewellery?
-Most insurance policies have a strict limit on the total amount of coverage they will pay for jewellery, and appraisals are often required in order to be fully protected.
-Forgetting to add new jewellery to your home insurance policy can be a serious mistake, because strict limits on coverage may leave you partially or even completely unprotected if the item were to be lost, stolen or damaged before you add the new jewellery to your policy.
+Most insurance policies have a strict limit on the total amount of coverage they provide for jewellery, and appraisals are often required in order to be fully protected.
+Forgetting to add new jewellery to your home insurance policy can be a serious mistake.
+Those strict coverage limits may leave you unprotected if the new jewellery were to be lost, stolen or damaged before you add it to your policy.

-How about a new snowboard, skis, skates, or maybe a new bike?
-Insurance policies often impost a further strict limit on sporting equipment in general, especially bicycles.
+Insurance policies often impose a strict limit on sporting equipment, especially bicycles.
 One high-end mountain or road bike can easily exceed this limit of coverage.
 We recommend that you add up all items, and check with your home insurance provider to find out if you’re over the sporting equipment limit.
 You may need to increase it in order to ensure that your coverage doesn’t fall short in the event of a loss.

 To make sure all of your special possessions are properly protected, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.